 dns_alt_namesentry in your

 Select Basic authorization or API

-For Basic authorization, enter the username and password for your "Continuous Delivery" user.
+- Basic authorization: Enter the username and password for your "Continuous Delivery" user.
 Continuous Delivery for PE uses this information to generate an API token for you.
 The username and password are not saved.
-Optionally, change the token's lifetime by clicking Change.
+Optionally, you can change the token's lifetime.

 To enable impact analysis for this instance, see Configure impact analysis.

 If you want code deployments to skip unavailable compilers, go to Enable compiler maintenance mode.

 To delete an integration, click.
 You must remove all hardware and pipelines associated with the integration before you can delete the integration itself.

 Create environment node groups